IntersectMBO/draft-constitution/2024-12-05/draft-constitution-converted.md

 protocol failure, security breach or other undesirable outcome.

-**Benchmarking.** Benchmarking refers to careful system level performance evaluation that is designed to show *a-priori* that, for example, 95% of blocks will be diffused across a global network of Cardano Blockchain nodes within the required 5s time interval in all cases.
+**Benchmarking.** Benchmarking refers to careful system level performance evaluation that is designed to show *a priori* that, for example, 95% of blocks will be diffused across a global network of Cardano Blockchain nodes within the required 5s time interval in all cases.
 This may require construction of specific test workflows and execution on a